desmondck/perfectcode/paxos.md

 I will now describe how the Paxos state machine implementation works during normal operation.
 Later, I will discuss what can go wrong.
 I consider what happens when the previous leader has just failed and a new leader has been selected. \(System startup is a special case in which no commands have yet been proposed.\)

-The new leader, being a learner in all instances of the consensus algo
-rithm, should know most of the commands that have already been chosen.
-Suppose it knows commands 1–134, 138, and 139—that is, the values cho
-sen in instances 1–134, 138, and 139 of the consensus algorithm. \(We will
- see later how such a gap in the command sequence could arise.\) It then
+The new leader, being a learner in all instances of the consensus algorithm, should know most of the commands that have already been chosen.
+Suppose it knows commands 1–134, 138, and 139—that is, the values chosen in instances 1–134, 138, and 139 of the consensus algorithm. \(We will see later how such a gap in the command sequence could arise.\) It then
- executes phase 1 of instances 135–137 and of all instances greater than 139.
-\(I describe below how this is done.\) Suppose that the outcome of these ex
-ecutions determine the value to be proposed in instances 135 and 140, but
- leaves the proposed value unconstrained in all other instances.
-The leader
- then executes phase 2 for instances 135 and 140, thereby choosing commands
+ executes phase 1 of instances 135–137 and of all instances greater than 139.\(I describe below how this is done.\) Suppose that the outcome of these executions determine the value to be proposed in instances 135 and 140, but leaves the proposed value unconstrained in all other instances.
+The leader then executes phase 2 for instances 135 and 140, thereby choosing commands
  135 and 140.

-The leader, as well as any other server that learns all the commands
- the leader knows, can now execute commands 1–135.
-However, it can’t

-execute commands 138–140, which it also knows, because commands 136

-and 137 have yet to be chosen.
-The leader could take the next two commands

-requested by clients to be commands 136 and 137.
-Instead, we let it fill the

-gap immediately by proposing, as commands 136 and 137, a special “no

-op” command that leaves the state unchanged. \(It does this by executing
+The leader, as well as any other server that learns all the commands the leader knows, can now execute commands 1–135.
+However, it can’t execute commands 138–140, which it also knows, because commands 136 and 137 have yet to be chosen.
+The leader could take the next two commands requested by clients to be commands 136 and 137.
+Instead, we let it fill the gap immediately by proposing, as commands 136 and 137, a special “noop” command that leaves the state unchanged. \(It does this by executing phase 2 of instances 136 and 137 of the consensus algorithm.\) Once these no-op commands have been chosen, commands 138–140 can be executed.

+Commands 1–140 have now been chosen.
+The leader has also completed phase 1 for all instances greater than 140 of the consensus algorithm, and it is free to propose any value in phase 2 of those instances.
+It assigns command number 141 to the next command requested by a client, proposing it as the value in phase 2 of instance 141 of the consensus algorithm.
+It proposes the next client command it receives as command 142, and so on.

+The leader can propose command 142 before it learns that its proposed command 141 has been chosen.
+It’s possible for all the messages it sent in proposing command 141 to be lost, and for command 142 to be chosen before any other server has learned what the leader proposed as command 141.
+When the leader fails to receive the expected response to its phase 2 messages in instance 141, it will retransmit those messages.
+If all goes well, its proposed command will be chosen.
+However, it could fail first, leaving a gap in the sequence of chosen commands.
+In general, suppose a leader can get α commands ahead—that is, it can propose commands i + 1 through i +α after commands 1 through i are chosen.
+A gap of up to α−1 commands could then arise.

+A newly chosen leader executes phase 1 for infinitely many instances of the consensus algorithm—in the scenario above, for instances 135–137 and all instances greater than 139.
+Using the same proposal number for all instances, it can do this by sending a single reasonably short message to the other servers.
+In phase 1, an acceptor responds with more than a simple OK only if it has already received a phase 2 message from some proposer. \(In the scenario, this was the case only for instances 135 and 140.\) Thus, a server \(acting as acceptor\) can respond for all instances with a single reasonably short message.
+Executing these infinitely many instances

+of phase 1 therefore poses no problem.

+Since failure of the leader and election of a new one should be rare

+events, the effective cost of executing a state machine command—that is, of

+achieving consensus on the command/value—is the cost of executing only

-phase 2 of instances 136 and 137 of the consensus algorithm.\) Once these
+phase 2 of the consensus algorithm.
+It can be shown that phase 2 of the

+Paxos consensus algorithm has the minimum possible cost of any algorithm

+for reaching agreement in the presence of faults \[2\].
+Hence, the Paxos algo

+rithm is essentially optimal.

+This discussion of the normal operation of the system assumes that there

+is always a single leader, except for a brief period between the failure of the

+current leader and the election of a new one.
+In abnormal circumstances,

+the leader election might fail.
+If no server is acting as leader, then no new

+commands will be proposed.
+If multiple servers think they are leaders, then